One approach to develop time-domain model of marine structure is using Cummins equations:

 where is the generalized mass matrix, is the constant infinite-frequency added mass, is restoring coefficient, is the impulse response function usually referred to the retardation or memory functions, is the wave exciting force and is the position and orientation of the marine structure.

-Usually, frequency-dependent added mass and potential damping can be calculated by potential theory software, such as, by WAMIT.
+Usually, frequency-dependent added mass and potential damping can be calculated by potential-flow program, such as, by WAMIT.
 Then, in frequency-domain and time-domain can be obtained from

 To implement the simulation model, non-parametric fluid-memory model and linear time-invariant parametric model can be applied.
 The non-parametric fluid-memory model requires a discrete-time approximation of the convolution integral and enough past data.
 The convolution term becomes

 where is sampling time.
 This approach may be time-consuming and require a significant amount of computer memory.